Skip to main content

 • exercise authority

-• provide care and advice for service users with risk factors
+• care for service users with risk factors

 • handle valuables or medication